astronomer/docs/software/ac-support-policy.md

 - Which versions of AC are currently available
 - The maintenance schedule and end-of-maintenance date for all versions

 For guidelines on how to upgrade, read [Upgrade Apache Airflow on Astronomer](manage-airflow-versions.md).
+For information about Astro Runtime's support policy, see [Runtime Release and Lifecycle Policy](https://docs.astronomer.io/astro/runtime-version-lifecycle-policy).

 ## Release Channels